LeszekBlazewski/SO2-automation/README.md

 ### 1.Install all the necessary plugins (durning Dockerfile build from plugins.txt):

 - docker-workflow (for docker inside pipeline)
-- workflow-aggregator (for docker inside pipeline)
+- workflow-aggregator (for pipelines support)
 - gerrit-code-review (new version of gerrit trigger)

 ### 2.Add preconfigured multibranch pipeline to Jenkins which will have all settings setup to fetch changes by SCM from gerrit repo:

 - It would be nice if Jenkins would add a multibranch project per repo automatically when new repo is created in gerrit.
-(JCaC maybe ?)
+(JCasC maybe ?)

 - If not possible configure one Job which will listen for changes from the main repo.